tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 - WSL (*Windows user only*)

 > Windows WSL users, install the Windows version as VSCode will work across both Windows and WSL environments.

+### Windows Users Connecting to WSL in VSCode
+Windows WSL users, you can connect to WSL in VScode using the `Connect to` in the `Welcome Page` and select `WSL`.

+Alternatively, you can also click on the lower left corner of the screen.

 ## Git vs GitHub